Welcome to the Roton Quantum Model - a rotational resonance framework

 Light and Matter

 At the most fundamental level, physical reality is structured by rotation.
-Light, energy, and matter emerge from nested rotations and their mutual resonances, forming stable, self-sustaining patterns within a dynamic background field (spacetime or quantum vacuum).
+Light, energy, and matter emerge from nested rotations and their mutual resonances, forming stable, self-sustaining patterns within a dynamic resonance field (spacetime or quantum vacuum).
 What we observe as particles are localized, long-lived resonance configurations rather than isolated objects.

 In short: Matter is self-trapped light-like energy confined into rotating, resonant loops within an oscillating energy-density field.